3 dead, more than 200 hurt as new quake hits Turkey, Syria

 Erdogan said around 1.6 million people are currently being housed in temporary shelters.

 The Turkish disaster management agency AFAD on Monday raised the number of confirmed fatalities from the Feb.
 6 earthquake in Turkey to 41,156.
-That increases the overall death toll in both Turkey and Syria to 44,844.
+That increased the overall death toll in both Turkey and Syria to 44,844.

-Search and rescue operations for survivors have been called off in most of the quake zone, but AFAD chief Yunus Sezer said search teams were continuing their efforts in more than a dozen collapsed buildings — mostly in Hatay province.
+Search and rescue operations for survivors have been called off in most of the quake zone, but AFAD chief Yunus Sezer said earlier that search teams were continuing their efforts in more than a dozen collapsed buildings — mostly in Hatay province.

 There were no signs of anyone being alive under the rubble since three members of one family — a mother, father and 12-year-old boy — were extracted from a collapsed building in Hatay on Saturday.
 The boy later died.